mstykow/cloud-app-factory/README.md

 ## Use Case

 As DevOps engineers we might ask: how can we give our users deeper access to cloud services and infrastructure without needing to burden them with the particulars of our tech stack?
-For example,
+For example:

-- How can we enable data stewards to easily run dynamic, managed, serverless ETL jobs without forcing them to learn PySpark and AWS Glue?
+- How can we enable data stewards to easily run dynamic and serverless ETL jobs without forcing them to learn PySpark and AWS Glue?
 - How can we enable data scientist to launch custom configured AWS EMR clusters or SageMaker notebooks at the click of a button?

 The answer provided by this proof of concept is this: